titpetric/microservice/articles/2019-12-05-bash-poor-mans-code-generation.md

-# Bash: poor mans code generation
+# Bash: Poor mans code generation

 When it comes to generating code, I often find that the simplest code generation only needs variable replacement.
 There's a cli utility that already facilitates